donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 Now that we have our grammar in place, writing the parsers is (theoretically) straightforward.

-The approach will be to create low-level parsers for the "terminals" in the grammar (those values that are only found on the right-hand side of the rules) using sbt's built in parsers.
+The approach will be to create low-level parsers for the "terminals" in the grammar (those values that are only found on the right-hand side of the rules) using SBT's built in parsers.

 Then we will build higher-level parsers by combining these until we get a `Parser[MkdirCommand]` that handles the entire `sbt mkdir` input.